Independent Educational Consultants

 Hospitalization may be necessary especially for children or young adults who become suicidal or dangerous to themselves or others.
 In these cases, it is important that parents stay involved; in fact, most child and adolescent units of psychiatric hospitals insist that parents participate in family meetings or therapy.
 It is essential, of course, to share with the hospital staff that the child or young adults has been adopted.
 When a child or young adult enters the hospital, they will be evaluated, and treatment goals will be set.
 Parents need to ask to see their child’s treatment plan and ask clear questions about how it will be accomplished.

 Dr. Frances is able to assist with these more serious situations so that you will be supported and not alone when this step is necessary.

 Get your free 30 minute consultation with Dr. Frances by calling 303-448-8803

-When you are interested in finding the right academic educational setting for your child, teen or young adult or when you are a family in crisis and would like to hire Horizon Family Solutions, please contact us.
-Due to a high volume of inquiries, we can only take calls from those who are serious about exploring the options of school placement for their child, teen or transitional programs for young adults.
+When you are interested in finding the right academic educational setting for your child, teen or young adult or when you are a family in crisis and would like to hire Dr. Doré E. Frances, PhD., please contact us.
+Due to a high volume of inquiries, Dr. Frances can only take calls from those who are serious about exploring the options of school placement for their child, teen or transitional programs for young adults.